Satvik20Pandey/Restaurant-Scraper-using-Selenium/Readme.md

-Restaurant Scraper using Selenium
+# Restaurant Scraper using Selenium
-📌 Project Overview
+<br>📌 Project Overview
 This project scrapes restaurant data from Google search results using Selenium and displays the retrieved data on a webpage.
-It mimics human-like browsing behavior to reduce bot detection and ensure smoother data extraction.
+It mimics human-like browsing behavior to reduce bot detection and ensure smoother data extraction.<br>

-🛠 Features
+<br>🛠 Features
 ✅ Scrapes multiple restaurants from Google Search

 ✅ Uses random delays and scrolling to mimic human behavior